Romain-P/Java-Updater/README.md

 Last exemple, if you have understand, you can have a release here: http://updater.com/updater/releases/0.1.zip

-# Required file

- * In the client config.conf, you must specify what program is obligatory.
- * It's simple to know if the updater is in the good folder.

 # Security Exception

  * 1) Create your jar file like try2.jar containing some mainifest file-- My1.mf as like always.So, the absolute path of the jar file would be C:\try.jar.